-The anger we are talking about here is not the expression of indignation.
-Indignation can be a legitimate and controlled feeling without sin, like that which Jesus manifested on many occasions such as when He drove away the merchants of the temple or when He spoke harshly to the Pharisees, for example.
+The anger we are talking about here is not the expression of indignation a feeling that is legitimate, and controlled, without sin, like that which Jesus manifested on many occasions.
+For example, when He drove away the merchants of the temple or when He spoke harshly to the Pharisees.

 How can we know the difference between the two?

 Indignation is a healthy and necessary emotion, generated by an unacceptable moral situation.
-It does not dominate us but remains under our control and requires action as a believer.
-Ex: Violence, abuse, lives being endangered . . .
+It does not dominate us, remains under our control, and requires action as a believer.
+Ex: Violence, abuse, lives being endangered.

 Often it is because we were unable to express all of our positive or negative emotions at the right moment.
-Thus, these emotions accumulate to a certain extent in our soul, until the day when the cup overflows and everything comes out like a nuclear explosion.
+These emotions accumulate, to a certain extent, in our soul, until the day when the cup overflows and everything comes out like an explosion.

-There are many reasons why one gets angry and it varies in each individual but some of these reasons are; a lack of self-control, bad education, growing up in an environment conducive to verbal or physical violence, excessive suffering or sadness, or as a defense mechanism.
+There are many reasons why someone gets angry and it varies for each individual.
+Some reasons are a lack of self-control, a bad education, growing up in an environment conducive to verbal or physical violence, excessive suffering or sadness, or as a defense mechanism.

 How can we resist?